oss-review-toolkit/orthw-shell/docs/getting-started.md

 ### Marking Files and Directories in a Project as Excluded

-Besides scope excludes you can also mark files and directories as excluded in the [.ort.yml][ort-yml] file using [path excludes][ort-yml-path-excludes].
+Besides scope excludes, you can also mark files and directories as excluded in the [.ort.yml][ort-yml] file using [path excludes][ort-yml-path-excludes].
 At the moment you can not yet generate [path excludes][ort-yml-path-excludes] using `orthw` so you have to add them by hand.

-If you look at [code for mime types version 2.1.26][mime-types-2.1.26] you will see it contains a directory named `test` which is not included in the release artifact [mime-types-2.1.26.tgz] so we can exclude it by adding a [path exclude][ort-yml-path-excludes] in the [.ort.yml][ort-yml] file:
+If you look at [code for mime types version 2.1.26][mime-types-2.1.26] you will see it contains a directory named `test` which is not included in the release artifact [mime-types-2.1.26.tgz] so we can excluded it by adding a [path exclude][ort-yml-path-excludes] into the [.ort.yml][ort-yml] file:

 ```
 ---